SENSORY MARKETING: THE POWER OF THE 5 SENSES IN RETAIL

 Our sense of sound is always active even when sleeping.
 We simply cannot “turn off” our ability to hear.
 Studies have shown that when a person listens to music and they find it pleasing, their body releases dopamine which increases their disposition to buying.
 This explains why the majority of retailers play music in-store.
 The Inditex Group which includes brands such as Zara, Stradivarious, and Bershka, regulates the type of music, its tempo and volume in relation to each stores’ target market meaning each brand has its own distinguishable “musical identity”.

 Sight is the most developed of the senses as 83% of the information that we receive is via sight.
 It not only plays an important role in key retail moments, such as whether or not the customer enters a shop, but it also responsible for transmitting the brand image and values.
 The customer’s in-store visual experience is a combination of different stimuli including the store façade, the window display as well as the store’s interior where the design, furnishing, lighting and colour choices all come together.
-Flowbox add a dynamic visual display element in-store which enables brands to create unique, captivating experiences for customers.
-If you visited our stand at EuroShop you’ll know that it’s not to be missed!
+Flowbox, our dynamic lightbox, adds a animated visual display element in-store which enables brands to create unique, captivating experiences for customers.